 HPE’s placard said that this is the AMD Instinct MI250X so that is what we are tagging this as.
 There are the main two compute dies each with four HBM stacks around them.

-In AMD’s architecture these have an interconnect between them so we have two compute dies and eight of these HBM stacks on the package.
+In AMD’s architecture, these have an interconnect between the GPU die and a CPU die (CCD) on the EPYC CPUs so we have two compute dies and eight of these HBM stacks on the dual GPU package.

 One can see the liquid cooling plates on all of the main components of the OAM GPUs.
 Also the PCBs for the Slingshot interface on the CPU side.